Published Date: Jun 30th, 2025

 Where will the coaches drop off and pick up tourists?

 Tour buses will still be able to drop off and pick up passengers from any bus stop on East Shore and Shore Street.
-Having dropped off customers, provision will be made for them to park in specified coach parking spaces, before returning at a pre-agreed pick up location to collect their passengers.
+Having dropped off customers, provision has been made for them to park in specified coach parking spaces, before returning at a pre-agreed pick up location to collect their passengers.

 When will the work start on the new station?

-Work is due to start late summer, and the build will take approximately 18 months to complete.
+Work is due to start on 21 July 2025 and the works will take approximately 18 months to complete.

 What about the parking spaces and beach that will be taken as a result?

 The RNLI have worked with Fife Council to analyse the impact on parking and a traffic management proposal has been incorporated into the plans.
-The East Basin car park adjacent to the new station will be closed for the duration of the build.
+Part of the East Basin car park adjacent to the new station will be closed for the duration of the build but 20 spaces will remain available during the works.
 A temporary car park with seasonal park and ride facilities will be available in the town.

 How will the traffic and buses be affected?

 To help minimise disruption, a temporary car park with a seasonal park and ride facility will be in operation for the duration of the build.
 Tour buses will still be able to drop off and pick up passengers from any bus stop on East Shore and Shore Street.
-Having dropped off customers, provision will be made for them to park in specified coach parking spaces, before returning at a pre-agreed pick up location to collect their passengers.
+Having dropped off customers, provision has been made for them to park in specified coach parking spaces, before returning at a pre-agreed pick up location to collect their passengers.
+The coach bays at Station Road car park have been reconfigured for this and during school holidays and at weekends Waid Academy will be used as an overflow.

 Will on street parking near the site be used by those working on the new lifeboat station?